virtualtam/sparklemuffin/docs/src/developer-guide/reference/continuous-integration.md

 - new Git tags are pushed.

-It builds and tags the SparkleMuffin production Docker images, and pushes them to the Github Container Registry (GHCR) at [ghcr.io/virtualtam/sparklemuffin](https://github.com/virtualtam/sparklemuffin/pkgs/container/sparklemuffin).
+It builds and tags the SparkleMuffin production Docker images, and pushes them to the GitHub Container Registry (GHCR) at [ghcr.io/virtualtam/sparklemuffin](https://github.com/virtualtam/sparklemuffin/pkgs/container/sparklemuffin).

 ### Documentation workflow